- Pediatric Emergency Medicine

-Assistant Director of Faculty Development, Department of Emergency Medicine (2019 - Present)
+Assistant Director of Faculty Development, Department of Emergency Medicine (2019 - 2021)

 Boards, Advisory Committees, Professional Organizations

-Program Committee Member, Society of Academic Emergency Medicine (2020 - Present)
+Education Committee Member, Society for Academic Emergency Medicine (2020 - 2021)

-Education Committee Member, Society of Academic Emergency Medicine (2020 - Present)
+Program Committee Member, Society for Academic Emergency Medicine (2020 - Present)

-Microsite Co-editor, Pediatric Emergency Medicine Section, American College of Emergency Physicians (2019 - Present)
+Microsite Co-editor, Pediatric Emergency Medicine Section, American College of Emergency Physicians (2019 - 2021)

 Fellowship, Rady Children's Hospital and UC San Diego Health System, Pediatric Emergency Medicine (2019)